rajitha991/JustEat/README.md

 # JustEat
-Maven project implemented to test search restaurants using TestNG
+Maven project implemented to test search restaurants functionality in JustEat.uk using TestNG.

 Important Points:
 1. All configuration file is placed in "config.properties" file which is available in src\main\java\com\ConfigFiles\config.properties